online doctor logo

 Typically, osteomyelitis is an infection or inflammation that occurs in the bone marrow or bone itself.
 While it most commonly affects the bones of the spine, pelvis, and extremities, the temporomandibular joint (TMJ) is rarely impacted by this condition.
 However, when it does occur in the jaw, it can lead to significant problems affecting the bones of the face and jaw.

-What are the symptoms of osteomyelitis of the jaw?
+What are the symptoms of tooth infection spreading to the jaw?

-During the acute phase, you’ll experience intense jaw pain and sinus pressure unaffected by jaw movement.
 In cases of chronic osteomyelitis, you may encounter jaw and neck stiffness, making eating and speaking challenging.
-Signs and symptoms of jaw osteomyelitis encompass
+Signs and symptoms of jaw osteomyelitis include:

 • Fever